ffsit/chat/README.md

 * Added additional help information.
 * Added an option to enable debugging via the URL, more user friendly.

-#### 1.0.4
+#### 1.0.2
-The following fixes have been addressed in this version:
-* Join & Leave now switch windows properly.

-The following features have been implemented in this version:
+The following fixes and new features have been implemented in this version:
-* The userlist is now sorted by nickname ascending.
+* Fixed the broken emote command and some minor refactoring.
+* Completed the incomplete logic for private message handling.

+#### 1.0.1
+Fixed the following issues:
+* The message 'The room is now in TURBO only mode.' spammed the chat whenever a user logged in.
+* The userlist became corrupted and user messages were lost when the user count was greater than 20.
+* Messages were being repeated due to the above condition and the chatbox not being cleared due to a latency issue.

+#### 1.0.0
+Official release.

-#### 1.1.0
+#### 0.1.0
-This minor version change includes major refactoring of how the entire page and resources are structured and loaded.
-All content, css and images, are now placed in the content folder.
-All un-minifed js files are now under the js/src folder.
-Transpiled and minified files are now under the js folder.

-The following fixes have been addressed in this version:
-* Users running Safari on iOS devices should now be able to use the chat properly due to the transpiling.
+Pre-initial release.